wastene/homebridge-led-strip/README.md

 homebridge-ledstrip
 ===================

 Switch Led's with Homebridge at GPIO-Pins.
-If Homebridge restarts Led's are still on, because it's stored on /var/homebridge/ (e.g. at "/var/homebridge/.pin18").
+Can change Brightness as well, but homebridge need to run as root.

 https://www.npmjs.com/package/homebridge-led-strip